MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

     # Restore application directory
     cd $CURRENT_DIRECTORY/

-2. Verify that the scrit succesfully build our firmware and put it in the current directory with the name ``application.out``.
+2. Verify that the script succesfully built your firmware and put it in the current directory with the name ``application.out``.

   .. code-block:: shell